Pulsar7/MatricesCalculator/README.md

 - Multiply two 2D matrices
 - Export a given 2D matrix into a static-int array

+The C++ file in which the actual arithmetic operations are performed is called `two_dimensional_matrix_operations.cpp` for the 2-dimensional matrices.

+## Custom Dynamic-Arrays

 At first I tried to store the matrices in my own programmed dynamic lists (concatenated lists), but then decided to use the `std::vector` **Container-Class from the Standard Template Library (STL) of C++** for efficiency and security reasons.
 If you're still interested in using this project with custom Dynamic Array Management, you can explore the `custom_dynamic_arrays` directory.

-- The C++ file in which the actual arithmetic operations are performed is called `two_dimensional_matrix_operations.cpp` for the 2-dimensional matrices.

 ## Examples (2D-matrices)